hebrides/intern-training/README-Design.md

 - You must be proficient with digital design and mock up tools.
 - You must know how to use templates and prebuilt art to save time: a designer often works like a conductor, orchestrating the work of others to make a coherent whole.
-- You must keep up with trends to make your work feel fresh to the audience, even this freshness comes from going against a trend.
+- You must keep up with trends to make your work feel fresh to the audience (even if your fresh take is going against a trend).
 - You must reach out to design blogs and design web magazines as sources for inspiration.
 - You must seek guidance from seasoned peers.
 You should put your work on a portfolio site for C+R from the web community.